zuhao/zuhao.github.io/_posts/2013-07-27-how-to-draw-an-axis-using-plotrb.md

 ### ticks

-You may also specify the number of ticks on the axis as follows,
+You may specify the number of ticks on the axis as follows,

 ```ruby
 axis.type(:x) do